University of California Health

 Carrie L. Byington, MD

-Carrie L. Byington, MD, is an academic physician-scientist who has had continuous grant support as principal or coinvestigator totaling approximately $80 million since 1998.
-Dr. Byington's research spans the translational spectrum and has focused primarily on bacterial and viral respiratory pathogens in children.
+Dr. Byington also is an academic physician-scientist.
+As a clinician, she has worked to support health equity and to eliminate health disparities, especially for infants and children.
+Her research spans the translational spectrum and has focused primarily on bacterial and viral respiratory pathogens in children.
+She has mentored more than 100 students, trainees and faculty members, the majority from backgrounds under-represented in medicine.
 She is board certified in General Pediatrics and Pediatric Infectious Diseases.

 Dr. Byington's career accomplishments include awards from the Robert Wood Johnson Foundation, the American Academy of Pediatrics, the Centers for Disease Control and Prevention, the National Institutes of Health and Drexel University College of Medicine’s Institute for Women’s Health and Leadership.
 She is an elected member of the National Academy of Medicine and National Academy of Inventors.
-She was the Chair of the Infectious Diseases Advisory Group for the US Olympic Committee, responsible for protecting Team USA athletes and staff from Zika Virus during the 2016 Olympic Games in Brazil.
+She was the chair of the Infectious Diseases Advisory Group for the US Olympic Committee, responsible for protecting Team USA athletes and staff from Zika Virus during the 2016 Olympic Games in Brazil.

-Prior to joining Texas A&M, Byington spent more than 20 years in teaching and leadership positions with the University of Utah, including serving as associate vice president, faculty and academic affairs, with the University of Utah.
-She received her Bachelor of Science in biology from Texas A&M University and Doctor of Medicine from Baylor College of Medicine, both with honors.
+Dr. Byington joined UC after holding significant leadership roles at Texas A&M University System and the University of Utah.
+She received her bachelor of science in biology from Texas A&M University and doctor of medicine from Baylor College of Medicine, both with honors.
 She trained in pediatrics at Texas Children's Hospital and in pediatric infectious diseases at UCSF.